mabunixda/node-red-contrib-alexa-home/README.md

 ## Alexa Generation 3 devices

 Alexa devices of generation #3 are not using the information used within the detection process.
-They do rely that all communication is done on port 80!
-To estatlish this you got 2 different ways to go.
+They do rely that all communication is done on port 80 for HTTP or port 443 for HTTPS!
+To establish this you have 3 different ways to go.

 ### ALEXA_PORT and running as root